One Teaspoon a Day: How Cumin Lowered ‘Bad’ Cholesterol in a Small Study

 Black cumin (Nigella sativa) is a flowering plant native to Western Asia and Eastern Europe.
 Its seeds are commonly used as a spice.
 Traditional healers prepare oils, pastes, powders, and extracts from cumin.
 Archaeological evidence suggests that people have been cultivating Nigella sativa for thousands of years, as reported by Science Alert.

-cumin in a bowl on a table
+Cumin in a bowl on the table.

 What Did the Researchers Discover?

-During a clinical study conducted by a team from Osaka University (Japan), 22 participants who consumed 5 grams of black cumin seed powder daily showed a decrease in “bad” levels and an increase in “good” cholesterol after just eight weeks.
+During a clinical study conducted by a team from Osaka University (Japan), 22 participants who consumed 5 grams of black cumin seed powder daily showed a decrease in “bad” cholesterol levels and an increase in “good” cholesterol after just eight weeks.
 No such changes were observed in the 20 individuals in the control group.

 The study results were published in the journal Food Science & Nutrition.